Where are you based?

 Do you tip other people off to new music?
 How?

 I still send friends new music that I think they’d like via text, WhatsApp, email, etc. I’ve also hosted listening parties for friends to experience a new album with me in these COVID-19 times.
 That’s been pretty fun.
 I stole the idea from Tim Burgess from the Charlatans UK and his Twitter parties.
-I used to love listening parties in the city.
+Listening parties were something I loved in the city.
 I feel like that could become a “thing” again.

 Anything you want to “promote”?

 I’d love it if everyone had a look at Lyte’s COVID-19 relief page.
-If you’re able to (and I know a lot of us can’t) please support one of the GoFundMe’s for your favorite independent venue.
+If you’re able to (and I know a lot of us can’t) please support one of the GoFundMe’s for your favourite independent venue.
 Or buy a t-shirt.
-Or a gift card.
+Perhaps a gift card.
 Or seriously consider whether you need a refund for your ticket.

-If you’re not able to financially help, please support your favorite independent venue by taking action with NIVA.
-There’s an easy to use form that will write to your senator and representative.
+If you’re not able to financially help, please support your favourite independent venue by taking action with NIVA.
+There’s an easy-to-use form that will write to your senator and representative.
 It’s free and will take you under 60 seconds to complete.

-Venues are economic centers that drive spending at restaurants and hotels, create jobs, and support your favorite artists.
+Venues are economic centres that drive spending at restaurants and hotels, create jobs, and support your favourite artists.
 It’s important that we help these venues stay in business.
 Especially if you want to see music in person at some point in the future.